Concurrent Sessions II | May 1 | 10:45 AM – 12:00 PM MT

 Cryptocurrency has revolutionized payment acceptance, investment allocation, and philanthropy models across many sectors.
 Traditionally, the higher education sector has been slow to adopt new practices.
 However, higher education institutions that have accepted cryptocurrency have opened new philanthropy and tuition payment channels.
 How are higher education and not-for-profit institutions navigating this still nascent $3 billion asset class, from tuition acceptance to philanthropy policy to investment allocation?
 How are they handling cryptocurrency amid recent volatility and in light of the implosion of FTX?
 To help higher education leaders navigate these questions, Moss Adams and Hilltop Securities will share insights garnered from the current best practices in the industry as well as the results and analysis generated from an industry-wide comprehensive survey.
 We will share how institutions should be thinking about cryptocurrency from policy development, risk mitigation, payment/liquidation mechanics, and the current practices around its accounting treatment.
 Join us for this session in which we’ll share insights on the survey findings, and industry best practices, and discuss factors to consider as you’re making an intentional decision as to whether to adopt cryptocurrency in some fashion at your institution.

-- Define cryptocurrency and identify the major types of cryptocurrencies.
+- Define cryptocurrency and identify the major types of cryptocurrencies

-- Identify circumstances when institutions may consider cryptocurrency.
+- Identify circumstances when institutions may consider cryptocurrency

-- Describe strategies to consider when setting up an organization to accept cryptocurrency.
+- Describe strategies to consider when setting up an organization to accept cryptocurrency

 - Explain recent volatility and the collapse of FTX on the decision to adopt cryptocurrency